+Angel Archer assisted with the content.
 The artwork is by Alex Morgado.
-The graphic design is by Douglas Imbrogno of Hundred Mountain Media, Huntington, WV (douglas@hundredmountain.org)
+The graphic design is by Douglas Imbrogno of Hundred Mountain Media, Huntington, W.Va. (douglas@hundredmountain.org)

-The first edition of this book was made possible by funding from the West Virginia Children's Trust Fund, under an agreement with the Governor's Cabinet on Children and Families; the Child Abuse Prevention and Treatment Act Grant, administered by W.Va.
-Department of Health and Human Resources, Office of Social Services; and the Claude Worthington Benedum Foundation.
+The first edition of this book was made possible through the Cabell-Wayne Family Resource Network by funding from the W.Va.
+Children's Trust Fund, under an agreement with the Governor's Cabinet on Children and Families.

-Copyright ©1997, 1998, 2007 - TEAM for West Virginia Children Revised September 2012
+Copyright © 2007 - TEAM for West Virginia Child ren Revised September 2012; October 2019